 3. Priceless Papers

 Priceless papers are important documents you need to keep.
-They include things like taxes, investments, credit card statements, and loans.
-Home or vehicle documents, such as mortgage files, insurance policies, and appliance manuals should be always kept, while tax records should be kept for a minimum of seven years, and bank statements can be tossed after only a year.
+They include taxes, investments, credit card statements, and loans.
+Home or vehicle documents, such as mortgage files, insurance policies, and appliance manuals, should always be kept.
+In contrast, tax records should be kept for at least seven years, and bank statements can be tossed after only a year.
 Always shred the documents you no longer need.
-Consider using a fire-proof safe for your current documents, and store the rest.
+Use a fire-proof safe for your current documents, and store the rest.

 4. Seasonal Saves